model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 ## Custom nondeterministic types

-While `kani::any()` is the only method Kani provides to inject non-determinism into a proof harness, Kani only ships with implementations for a few types where we can guarantee safety.
+While `kani::any()` is the only method Kani provides to inject non-determinism into a proof harness, Kani only ships with implementations for a few `std` types where we can guarantee safety.
-When you need nondeterministic variables of types that `kani::any()` cannot construct, you have two options:
+When you need nondeterministic variables of types that don't have a `kani::any()` implementation available, you have two options:

-1. Implement the `kani::Arbitrary` trait for your type, so you can use `kani::any()`.
+1. Implement the `kani::Arbitrary` trait for your type, so you and downstream crates can use `kani::any()` with your type.
-2. Just write a function.

-The advantage of the first approach is that it's simple and conventional.
-It also means that in addition to being able to use `kani::any()` with your type, you can also use it with `Option<MyType>` (for example).
+2. Write a function that build an object from non-deterministic variables.

+We recommend the first approach for most cases.
+The first approach is simple and conventional.
+This option will also enable you to use it with parameterized types, such as `Option<MyType>` and arrays.
+Kani includes a derive macro that allows you to automatically derive `kani::Arbitrary` for structures and enumerations as long as all its fields also implement the `kani::Arbitrary` trait.

-The advantage of the second approach is that you're able to pass in parameters, like bounds on the size of the data structure.
+The second approach is recommended when you need to pass in parameters, like bounds on the size of the data structure.
 (Which we'll discuss more in the next section.)
-This approach is also necessary when you are unable to implement a trait (like `Arbitrary`) on a type you're importing from another crate.
+This approach is also necessary when you need to generate an nondeterministic variable of a type that you're importing from another crate, since Rust doesn't allow you to implement a trait defined in an external crate for a type that you don't own.

 Either way, inside this function you would simply return an arbitrary value by generating arbitrary values for its components.
 To generate a nondeterministic struct, you would just generate nondeterministic values for each of its fields.